praveenscience/FinalYear-Project-Ideas/README.md

 * Joke Generator App using API
 * Testimonial Slider
 * Contact Form For Portfolio with Firebase as Realtime DB
+* Cash Register Manager
+  > Help user to know the minimum number of notes to be returned to the customer.

 ### React JS